-It is accordingly clear that there were certain specific risks in the structured products invested into and there were material consequences if just one asset, out of a basket of assets to which the note respectively was linked, fell foul of the indicated barrier.
+It is accordingly clear that there were certain specific risks in various structured products invested into and there were material consequences if just one asset, out of a basket of assets to which the note was linked, fell foul of the indicated barrier.
 The implication of such a feature should have not been overlooked nor discounted.
-Given the said particular features neither should have comfort been derived regarding the adequacy of such products just from the fact that the structured notes were linked to a basket of quoted shares or recognised indices.
+Given the particular features of the structured notes invested into, neither should have comfort been derived regarding the adequacy of such products just from the fact that the structured notes were linked to a basket of fully quoted shares.

 The Arbiter would also like to make reference to a particular communication presented in another separate case made against MPM which is relevant to the case in question.
-In this regard, it is particularly revealing to note the statements made by Trafalgar itself, in its email communication dated 17 September 2017 to CWM, wherein MPM was in copy, and which communication was presented in Case Number 185/2018 against MPM (fn.
-51 Decided today)
+In this regard, it is particularly revealing to note the statements made by Trafalgar itself, in its email communication dated 17 September 2017 to CWM wherein MPM was in copy, and which communication was presented in Case Number 185/2018 against MPM. (fn.
+54. Decided today)

 In the said case, MPM did not contest that such communication was untrue or did not exist, but only challenged the way in which the said email was obtained by the complainant.
 The email sent by Trafalgar's official inter alia stated the following:

 'Structured Notes - It is my opinion we need to get as far away from these vehicles as possible.
 They have no place in an uneducated investor's portfolio and when they breech their barriers untold amounts of damage is done'. (fn.
-52 Emphasis added by the Arbiter)
+55 Emphasis added by the Arbiter)